anthony-langham/tmdr/README.md

 ## too medical; didn't read

-A fast, offline terminal tool for looking up medical acronyms.
+A fast, offline CLI tool and Terminal app for looking up medical acronyms.
 Built for engineers in healthtech.

-**tmdr** gives you instant, offline access to medical acronyms — no context switching, no token burn,
+**tmdr** gives you instant, offline access to medical acronyms. no context switching, no token burn.

 ## Features